 Decreasing Prison Populations Due to COVID-19

-JAC is committed to decreasing prison populations statewide and our normal sense of urgency was multiplied by the COVID-19 pandemic.
-Throughout this time JAC has amplified pressure on state and local officials to decrease prison populations by releasing non-violent offenders, those set to be released and ready for re-entry, and working with Orleans coalition members to encourage police to issue summonses where possible instead of arrests.
+JAC is committed to decreasing prison populations statewide: an issue made even more urgent by the COVID-19 pandemic.
+JAC has amplified pressure on state and local officials to decrease prison populations by releasing non-violent offenders, those set to be released and ready for re-entry, and working with Orleans coalition members to encourage police to issue summonses where possible instead of arrests.

 At the height of the COVID-19 pandemic, New Orleans Police Department began "informational checkpoints" where they would directly interact in close spaces with citizens.
 JAC and community advocates reached out to the Consent Decree Monitor to highlight our concerns about how these traffic stops were being conducted and concerns for unnecessary tickets, fines, fees, and arrests.
 One day after our letter was sent, NOPD stopped their "informational" checkpoints.